 "So I found Vincent and we met in the dining room of the Statler Hotel, where they had a piano," Caesar told me almost two-thirds of a century later.
 "And the waiters are setting up for a big Rotarian luncheon, so Youmans and I are working against time.
 And in eleven minutes we have the song: 'I Want To Be Happy.'
 And we run it through again, and the waiters are all singing along with us - 'I want to be happy/But I can't be happy/Till I make you happy, too' - and some of the Rotarians start arriving early and they start singing the song, too - 'Life's really worth living/When you are mirth-giving...'
 'Worth living/mirth giving'!
 I wrote that!"
 And he thumped his chest with pride.

-I loved Irving Caesar's and-then-I-wrote anecdotes.
+I loved Irving Caesar's and-then-I-wrote anecdotes - and you can hear the man himself retailing them to me at SteynOnline with respect to "Swanee" and "Tea for Two".
 As we'll see, eleven minutes is at the very outer limit of the time it took him to write a song.
-And wherever he writes it - as in a Hollywood biotuner - there are always some obliging locals to catch on and join in: when he wrote "Swanee" in six minutes with George Gershwin, it was George's dad's poker partners lustily bellowing along.
+And wherever he writes it there are always - as in a Hollywood biotuner - some obliging locals to catch on and join in: when he wrote "Swanee" in six minutes with George Gershwin, it was George's dad's poker partners lustily bellowing along.
 That's not to say those waiters were wrong about "I Want To Be Happy".
 It remains a much performed standard to this today, and its "sunshine" (as Frazee put it) certainly helped No, No, Nanette at the time.
 But it wasn't enough.
 And Harry Frazee demanded more.
 So Youmans and Caesar played him a song they'd written a couple of weeks earlier, back in New York, and he insisted it went in to the show.

 And so it was that those Chicago audiences of April 1924 became the first members of the public to hear: